What happens after CBP approves my CAPE declaration?

 CBP may allow some entries and deny others in the same declaration.
 Each entry is processed independently:

-- Allowed entries → refund flows per the timeline above
+- Allowed entries → Treasury deposits the refund to you per the timeline above

 - Denied entries → $0 fee owed, broker responds if contestable